Twin Perspectives

 visiting lanzarote in october

 I still laugh remembering the first time we travelled abroad with my daughter and the sheer amount of things that we packed.
-You’d have been forgiven into thinking we were visiting outer space and not Sicily; the amount of nappies, food pouches, snacks and wet wipes we packed.
+You’d have been forgiven for thinking we were visiting outer space and not Sicily; the amount of nappies, food pouches, snacks and wet wipes we packed.

-You’ll be rest assured that in Lanzarote, basic baby supplies such as nappies, wipes, and formula are widely available at supermarkets and pharmacies, especially in resort areas.
-We found that prices are usually similar to the UK and other European countries but specific brands may be more expensive or harder to find.
+You’ll be rest assured that in Lanzarote, basic baby supplies such as nappies, wipes and formula are widely available at supermarkets and pharmacies, especially in resort areas.

 For example, if your baby uses a particular brand of formula or nappies, it’s best to pack enough for your trip.
-For bulkier items like wipes or swim nappies, save your money on overweight luggage charges and buy them in your destination.
+For bulkier items like wipes or swim nappies, save your money on overweight luggage charges and buy them at your destination.

 teguise market

-What’s the best family-friendly hotel in Lanzarote?
+What’s the Best Family-Friendly Hotel in Lanzarote?

-Although Lanzarote isn’t short on family-friendly hotels, there is one in particular on the island that we’ve fallen in love with.
-Seaside Los Jameos, located in Puerto Del Carmen is the ideal, all-inclusive hotel to base yourself if you’re taking a family holiday to Lanzarote.
+Seaside Los Jameos, located in Puerto Del Carmen, is the ideal all-inclusive hotel to base yourself if you’re taking a family holiday to Lanzarote.

 We loved this hotel so much last year that we’re returning again this October.
-Even more excitingly, the hotel has undergone a complete refurbishment over the summer of 2025, and we cannot wait to see all that it has to offer.
+Even more excitingly, the hotel has undergone a complete refurbishment over the summer of 2025, and we can’t wait to see all that it has to offer.

-We’ve never gone all-inclusive before and were a bit worried about the quality of food but actually, the whole week turned us into all-inclusive converts when it comes to holidays with kids.
-It was liberating not to have to think about what to feed our kids 3 meals a day – and if they didn’t like something, we could just try something else.
+It was liberating not to have to think about what to feed our kids and if they didn’t like something, we could just try something else.
 Without the mental load of cooking and cleaning up, the holiday was so much more relaxed and the food available at Los Jameos was absolutely delicious.

 Read our full review of Seaside Los Jameos